Fix Your iPhone 13 Get Hot in IOS 15(2021)

 Using location services can have a significant impact on battery life.
 Settings> Privacy> Location Services.

 If you have disabled the location services you need, don’t worry, it will prompt you whether to enable access to location services when you start it.

 4, Disable Background Application Refresh

-Although Apple has made many optimizations to ensure that battery consumption is kept to a minimum, poorly developed applications may use this feature incorrectly, causing your iPhone to heat up.
+Although Apple has made many optimizations to ensure that battery consumption is kept to a minimum, developing and using bad applications can also cause your iPhone to heat up.

 Use Dark Mode

 In 2013, Apple integrated a system-wide dark mode in iOS 13.
 It extends from the live wallpaper to the widget screen, and then to the settings screen and applications that add dark mode support.
 It should help improve the battery life of iPhone 11 Pro, iPhone XS, iPhone XS Max and iPhone X equipped with OLED displays.
 Just go to the control center, press the brightness slider, and click the appearance button to switch between light and dark modes.